Sibghatullah-Laghari/mediconnect/README.md

 # MediConnect – Production-Ready Healthcare Management Platform

-MediConnect is a modern healthcare appointment management platform developed with **Spring Boot** and **React**.
-The application is designed for security, scalability, and maintainability, providing an efficient experience for patients, healthcare professionals, and administrators.
+MediConnect is a modern healthcare appointment management platform built with **Spring Boot** and **React**.
+The application focuses on security, scalability, and long-term maintainability while providing an efficient experience for patients, healthcare professionals, and administrators.

 ---